Mere Marriage: Sexual Difference and Christian Doctrine

 In his seventies, Cannon pursued a doctorate in theology to validate his conviction that Pope Saint John Paul II's Theology of the Body is a game changer.

-From the foreword by Professor Rocco Buttiglione, Biographer of John Paul II
+From the foreword by Professor Rocco Buttiglione, Friend and Biographer of John Paul II

 “Mere Marriage is a well developed and exceedingly relevant study.
 I know of no other work that has delved so deeply into correspondences between the Greek Fathers and Wojtyla’s Theology of the Body.”